GalSim-developers/GalSim/docs/doxygen_readme.txt

 CLASSES, METHODS, AND FUNCTIONS
 -------------------------------

 Since python has an in-build documentation string concept, doxygen can parse those strings to make its docs.
 The docstrings of classes, functions and methods will be parsed straightforwardly.
 As in C++, the first line is a brief description and the rest are a more detailed one, or parameters or return types.
 Since python is dynamically typed and does not enforce what type of object function arguments are it is a good idea to put in the docstring of functions and methods what type of objects you typically expect it to be called with.
-As in C++, the \param and \return keywords indicate a description of parameters and return values.
+As in C++, the @param and @return keywords indicate a description of parameters and return values.

 class Astronomer(object):
 	"""A single Astronomer.